LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

     123

 .. index::
-   MonoDevelop; command line parameters command line; parameters in MonoDevelop
+   Xamarin Studio; command line parameters command line; parameters in Xamarin Studio

-You can simulate command line parameters inside MonoDevelop:
+You can simulate command line parameters inside Xamarin Studio:

 #.
 Open the local popup menu for the project you are using.
 #.
 Select Run With >